conda/conda-build/docs/source/resources/package-spec.rst

        EXAMPLE: ``osx``

        Conda currently does not use this key.
-Packages for a specific architecture and platform are usually
-       distinguished by the repository subdirectory that contains them---see :ref:`repo-si`.
+Packages for a specific architecture and platform are |br| usually distinguished by the repository subdirectory that contains them---see :ref:`repo-si`.